Amr-devman/janet/README.md

 pip packages when a .py file is saved and will generate a requirements.txt file automatically, it will also monitor all your scripts for new packages and install them in the background.

-To get start with janet, you need to install the package:
+To get started with janet, you need to install the package:

 ```bash
 pip install janet